What is GDPR?

 The General Data Protection Regulation 2016/679 (the GDPR) aims to strengthen and unify data protection for individuals within the European Union (EU).
 It will fundamentally change the current EU data protection regime by replacing the current Data Protection Directive, which forms the basis for the existing regime.
 It will apply directly in each Member State and so minimize the level of national variation in data protection law.

-The GDPR states that organizations must adopt appropriate policies, procedures and processes to protect the personal data they hold.
+The GDPR states that organisations must adopt appropriate policies, procedures and processes to protect the personal data they hold.

-Article 32 of the GDPR specifically requires organizations to, as appropriate:
+Article 32 of the GDPR specifically requires organisations to, as appropriate:

 - Take measures to pseudonymise and encrypt personal data;